Charles Evered, screenwriter and local resident, aims to bring artist residency for veterans to the Peninsula.

 Evered expects to have his hands full with the project over the coming year.
 He's currently dealing with the Sanitation, Planning and Zoning and Building Departments in Mathews County and will be in communications with the Army Corps of Engineers to navigate wetland delineations and determine where the house can and cannot be built.

 "Once all the permitting is done, we’ll finalize drawn plans and get the building permit from the Building Department.
 From there, hopefully, and fingers crossed, we’ll be off to the races," Evered said.
-"Our hope is to open the new place before 2023, but we also understand delays happen."
+"My hope is to open the new place Fall 2025, but I also understand delays happen."

 Meanwhile, the Evered House continues to be an active nonprofit organization and supports artists who serve through grant awards.
 This coming year, the program will be giving out three $1,000 grants.
 The first grant was awarded to Shaniyah Bernabela, a filmmaker and member of the Army National Guard who recently graduated from Rutgers University.